schrotie/aria-checkbox/README.md

 * __change__
 * __input__

+## CSS custom properties
+These are specific to the theme you use for the box.
+The shipped themes support the following:
+* __--aria-checkbox-bg-unchecked__ default: #a8a8a8
+background color of unchecked box
+* __--aria-checkbox-bg-checked__ default: #4787ef
+background color of checked box
+* __--aria-checkbox-fg-checked__ default: #fff
+foreground color of checked box (i.e. checkmark color, not used by toggle)

 This is what native checkboxes do.
 The original user event will be in event.detail.

 ## Method